jaredar1232/fetch-take-home/README.md

 ### Licensing

 I used tailwind UI for this.
-I have a license under my name to build and sell.
-This is not intended for redistorbution.
+I have a license under my name to build with it.
+This is not intended for redistribution.
 Please see this link for furthur licensing information: https://tailwindui.com/license